Grantham Art Prize 2018

 In 2018, The Grantham Institute – Climate Change and the Environment, together with the Royal College of Art (RCA), ran an art competition on the theme of climate change and the environment.
 Launched as part of the Grantham Institute's 10th Anniversary celebrations, the competition was designed to create a conversation about these issues in a visual way and to kick start collaborations between Imperial College London and students from other universities.

-The competition culminates in an art exhibition at Imperial College London that runs from 25-28 April 2019.
-Find out more about the event.
+The competition culminated in an art exhibition at Imperial College London that rans from 25-28 April 2019.
+The artwork will be on display again from 20-30 August 2019 at the Dyson Gallery in London.
+Find out more about the exhibition.

 "Climate change is a real and complex challenge that requires us all to take urgent action.
 While research is an indispensable tool to tackle climate change, we also need to consider the moral and ethical implications of our choices.
 Historically, art has helped us explore difficult issues and has inspired meaningful conversations.
 By bringing art and science together, we can strengthen our voice and be a strong motivator for action on climate change. - Professor Martin Siegert"

 The Grantham Art Prize exhibition presents a dynamic show of newly commissioned artworks by young and emerging art students who have collaborated with Imperial College London's top climate and environmental researchers.

 2019 Opening Days & Hours

 Friday 26 – Sunday 28 April: 10am-6pm (Free entry, no registration)

 If you have any queries, including press and invite requests, please email Abbie Stone: firstname.lastname@example.org